 Produce Safety Rule

 This rule establishes nationwide minimum produce safety standards for the safe growing, harvesting, packing, and storing of fresh fruits and vegetables.
 To learn more about commodities that are covered under the rule and requirements of the rule, visit the U.S. Food and Drug Administration FSMA Final Rule on Produce Safety.
-Growers who must comply with the Produce Safety Rule can find additional information on approved training at the Georgia Department of Agriculture’s Farm Safety Program website, the Produce Safety Alliance website, and the University of Georgia Food Science Extension website.
+Growers who must comply with the Produce Safety Rule can find additional information on approved training at the Georgia Department of Agriculture’s Farm Safety Program website, the Produce Safety Alliance website, and the University of Georgia Extension Food Science and Technology website.

 Preventive Controls for Human Food Rule

 This rule requires food facilities to have a food safety plan in place that identifies potential hazards and outlines preventive measures that minimize these food safety risks and to have a Preventive Controls Qualified Individual capable of developing and overseeing this plan.
 To learn more about requirements, visit the U.S. Food and Drug Administration Final Rule for Preventive Controls for Human Food.
-For information on available trainings, visit the University of Georgia Food Science Extension website.
+For information on available trainings, visit the University of Georgia Extension Food Science and Technology website.